Welcome

 Main methods of enforcement

-There are several formal options for enforcing a money judgment in civil claims in England and Wales.
-Each is suited to particular debtor circumstances.
+Various formal options exist to enforce a money judgment in civil claims in England and Wales.
+Each is suited to particular debtor circumstances and legal constraints, and each has a codified procedure under the Civil Procedure Rules (CPR) and relevant statutes.

 Taking control of goods

-The creditor can apply for either a warrant of control (County Court) or a writ of control (High Court, for debts over £600).
-This authorises court-appointed enforcement agents (bailiffs or High Court Enforcement Officers) to attend the debtor’s premises and seize goods for sale.
-Not all goods are eligible for seizure—tools of the trade, essential household items, and goods on finance agreements are generally exempt.
+The creditor can apply for either a warrant of control (County Court) or a writ of control (High Court, for debts of £600 or more).
+These orders permit enforcement agents (county court bailiffs or High Court Enforcement Officers) to attend the debtor’s premises, seize non-exempt goods, and, after giving seven clear days’ notice of enforcement, remove and sell those goods at auction to recover the judgment sum, enforcement costs, and fees.
+Any surplus is paid to the debtor.

 Key Term: Warrant of control